themorlan/openREM/docs/install_windows.rst

 dcmtk
 -----

-Download the 64 bit executable binary zip file from https://dcmtk.org/dcmtk.php.en
+Download from https://dcmtk.org/dcmtk.php.en - look for the ``DCMTK executable binaries`` section, and download the 64 bit DLL build for Windows.

 * Open the downloaded zip file and open a new file browser at ``E:\dcmtk``
 * Drag the contents of the dcmtk-3.x.x-win64-dynamic folder in the zip file to the ``dcmtk`` folder